 One of the biggest myths that you may have heard is that you should only bathe your child once a week.
-This could not be further from the truth because good hygiene is an important factor to controlling and limiting flare ups.
+This could not be further from the truth because good hygiene is an important factor in controlling and limiting flare-ups.

 However, you should cut back on harsh soaps and use other emulsifying agents that will clean and soothe the skin.
 Ph-neutral and low-Ph soaps are recommended.